 The said above, the entire story of the Wizard of Oz is an allegorical tale of the soul’s path to illumination – the Yellow Brick Road.
 In Buddhism (an important part of Theosophical teachings) the same concept is referred to as the “Golden Path”.

 The story starts with Dorothy Gale living in Kansas, which symbolizes the material world, the physical plane where each one of us starts our spiritual journey.
-Dorothy feels an urge to “go over the rainbow”, to reach the ethereal realm and follow the path to illumination.
+Dorothy feels an urge to “go over the rainbow”, to reach the ethereal realm and follow the path of illumination.
 She has basically “passed the Nadir” by demonstrating the urge to seek a higher truth.

 Dorothy is then brought to Oz by a giant cyclone spiraling upward, representing the cycles of karma, the cycle of errors and lessons learned.
-It also represents the theosophical belief in reincarnation, the round of physical births and deaths of a soul until it is fit to become divine.
+It also represents the Theosophical belief in reincarnation, the round of physical births and deaths of a soul until it is fit to become divine.
 It is also interesting to note that the Yellow Brick Road of Oz begins as an outwardly expanding spiral.
 In occult symbolism, this spiral represents the evolving self, the soul ascending from matter into the spirit world.

 Here’s an explanation of the spiral as an occult symbol: